SP–Arte 2025 Sales Report: Brazilian Art Market Faces the Future with Resilience

 In partnership with Rodrigo Ohtake, Granistone presents creations that explore new forms and expressions of natural stone.
 This collaboration blends original design with technical innovation, revealing the sculptural and sensory potential of materials shaped by nature.

-Granistone booth
+Granistone Gallery’s booth view

 SP-Arte Awards

 During this edition, SP–Arte joined forces with Artefacto, Arauco, and Sauer to spotlight the names shaping the future of art and design in Brazil.
-Three prizes were awarded—two in the Design sector and one in the Visual Arts—each celebrating creativity, innovation, and impact.
+Three prizes were awarded—two in the Design sector and one in the Visual Arts, each celebrating creativity, innovation, and impact.

 Erik Bonissato, founder of Bonni, received the Artefacto SP–Arte Prize for Best Design.
 The award comes with two major opportunities: a trip to Art Basel Miami Beach in 2025 and a guaranteed booth at SP–Arte 2026.
 A significant step forward for a designer who sees design as experience.